About Us | Chapters | Advertising

 A: Yes, several agencies have announced plans and mandates to help secure Telehealth reimbursements.
 Here are the most recent developments:

-Q: Still, what do providers do if health care plans are not waiving certification requirements and refuse to reimburse?
+Q: What do providers do if health care plans are not waiving certification requirements and refuse to reimburse?

 If a provider is in the situation where it is unsafe to provide in-person therapy, they should act in the spirit of the law, fully document their decision-making on why they utilized Telehealth with their clients prior to obtaining pre-certification, and request full reimbursement.
 There is a risk that if the contract with the health plan does not include Telehealth, you might not be paid.
 If that occurs, CAMFT recommends that the appropriate appeal steps be taken with the Department of Managed Health Care or the Department of Insurance.